Code-Institute-Submissions/b1ndark-project2/README.md

 ## Testing

-- The Quiz website has been tested and it works on different types of computers with different browsers
+- The Quiz website has been tested and it works on different types of computers with different browsers:
   - Chrome
   - Safari
   - Microsoft Edge
   - Firefox
-- It has been tested and work on different mobile phone brands
+- It has been tested and work on different mobile phone brands with different operating systems:
   - Iphone 11 pro
+  - Iphone 12 pro
   - Realme x2
   - Xiaomi note 8
   - Hauwei p30 lite
+  - Poco F5 pro
 - Tests were carry out by myself, friends and family, different devices from PCs, laptops, tablets to mobile phones, different screen sizes.
 - The project is responsive as I have tested it on different types of screen sizes using devtools.
 - All content of every container is readable and easy to understand.